Stock market today: Wall Street leaps, nearly escapes its bear market after strong jobs report

 Outsized gains for Nvidia and a small group of other stocks have been the main reason the S&P 500 has gotten so close to escaping its bear market, which saw a drop of 25.4% in nine months from early January 2022 into October.

-Just a couple handfuls of stocks have driven the bulk of the gains for the S&P 500, and critics say that means it may not be as strong as appears.
+Just a couple handfuls of stocks have driven the bulk of the gains for the S&P 500, and critics say that means the index may not be as strong as it appears.
 Even though the S&P 500 is up 11.5% for the year so far, nearly half the stocks in the index have lost ground amid worries about falling profits, still-high inflation and much higher interest rates.

 All told, the S&P 500 rose 61.35 Friday to 4,282.37.
 The Dow climbed 701.19 to 33,762.76, and the Nasdaq gained 139.78 to 13,240.77.